-Commissioning Platform - for the purpose of these guidelines, Commissioning Platform will be used to reflect both a free-to-air or subscription television broadcaster and/or newer online platforms - for example subscription video on demand (but excluding catch-up television).
+Commissioning Platform - for the purpose of these guidelines, Commissioning Platform includes a free-to-air or subscription television broadcaster and streaming platforms such as subscription VOD.

 Television Broadcaster means a corporation distributing audio and video content across the traditional television platform.